WeCanCodeIT/CSlides/src/Git/GitHubIntro/index.md

 	- Potential employers WILL browse GitHub to review your work!!

-	- You do not want your username and email to distract fromyour work in GitHub.
+	- You do not want your username and email to distract from your work in GitHub.

 - Once you have selected a professional <mark>username</mark> and <mark>email</mark>, then enter a password.